-Including qualified expert testimony that continued custody by the parent or Indian custodian is likely to result in serious emotional or physical damage to the child and active efforts to provide remedial and rehabilitative services to prevent the breakup of the Indian family were made but proved unsuccessful.
-25 U.S.C. § 1912(d) and 25 U.S.C. § 1912(f).
+- Foster Care Placement Clear and Convincing Evidence - Including qualified expert testimony that continued custody by the parent or Indian custodian is likely to result in serious emotional or physical damage to the child and active efforts to provide remedial and rehabilitative services to prevent the breakup of the Indian family were made by proved unsuccessful.
+25 U.S.C. § 1912(e) - Termination of Parental Rights Evidence Beyond a Reasonable Doubt - Including qualified expert testimony that continued custody by the parent or Indian custodian is likely to result in serious emotional or physical damage to the child and active efforts to provide remedial and rehabilitative services to prevent the breakup of the Indian family were made but proved unsuccessful.
+25 U.S.C. §§ 1912(d) and 1912(f).